Prizren incident: Shooting incident

+Žarko Andrijević from Prizrena, doormen u "Kosovo vine company" and Slavko Veselinovic, a refugee from Bosnia, worker of "Electrical dustribution company".

 Platoon leader Lieutenant David Ferk, who gave the order to fire back, was awarded the Gold Cross of Honour for Outstanding Deeds by German Minister of Defense Rudolf Scharping.

 Aftermath

 The commander of the KFOR brigade in Prizren, General Fritz von Korff said: "Although we may not have everything under control at present, we have enough presence in the town to believe there will be a safe (Yugoslav) withdrawal."
 He also warned that Prizren was still a "dangerous place".

 Armed Serb civilians set an improvised checkpoint outside the town, but it was largely ignored by the Germans, who passed through it several times.
 The retreating Yugoslav army personnel also manned a number of checkpoints, in violation of the agreement reached with NATO.
 More than ten days into the arrival of KFOR troops, turmoil and killings among the civilian population continued to spread, to the point that the German commander imposed a curfew from midnight until 5 a.m.

 There were no further incidents with Yugoslav forces, although a Leopard 2A5 tank fired four warning rounds at the town of Orahovac when unrest broke out there on 26 June 1999.

 The Prizren incident was subsequently referred to by German troops as "Bloody Sunday".